 Join the Board of Directors

 Do you want to make a difference in your community?
 Board members provide the critical intellectual capital and strategic resources to power nonprofit success and strengthen communities.
-Each year hundreds of individuals dedicate their time and expertise to shape the future of nonprofit organizations in the Upper Susitna Valley through board service.
+Each year hundreds of individuals dedicate their time and expertise to shape the future of nonprofit organizations in the Matanuska Susitna Valley through board service.

 Are you one of those people?